wix/ricos/docs/docs/ricos/migrating-from-rich-content.md

 #### RCE: `editorState` handling and `onChange` callback

-The `WixRichContent` handles `onChange` internally, and provides the `editorState` to the RCE.
+The `RicosEditor` handles `onChange` internally, and provides the `editorState` to the RCE.
 This can be overridden by passing `onChange` and `editorState` directly to the RCE.

 #### Translations and locale resource loading